Apple Mail Email Signature Setup

 Step-by-Step Instructions

-- Open Mail Preferences: Open the Mail app on your Mac, then go to "Mail" in the menu bar and select "Preferences" (or press Cmd+,).
+- Open Mail Settings: Open the Mail app on your Mac, then go to "Mail" in the menu bar and select "Settings" (called "Preferences" on older macOS versions).

-- Access Signatures Tab: Click the "Signatures" tab in the Preferences window.
+- Access Signatures Tab: Click the "Signatures" tab in the Settings window.

 - Select Email Account: In the left sidebar, select the email account for which you want to create a signature.
 You can create different signatures for each account.